Papagiannopoulos/ecommerce-business-analytics/README.md

 # E-commerce Sales Transactions Analysis
 This is a sales transaction public available dataset of UK-based e-commerce (online retail) for one year.
-This London-based shop has been selling gifts and homewares for adults and children through the website since 2007.
+This shop has been selling gifts and homewares for adults and children through the website since 2007.

 ## Project Summary
 This project analyzes a random year of UK e-commerce transactions to uncover: